lambdaclass/cairo_native/docs/compilation_walkthrough.md

 Then it loops on the statements of the function, on each statement it does the following:

-- Check if there the gas metadata is present and whether the current statement has a cost, then insert the `GasCost` metadata if it exists.
+- Check if the gas metadata is present and whether the current statement has a cost, then insert the `GasCost` metadata if it exists.
 This metadata will be removed before the next statement is processed.
 - Get the block and potential landing block for this statement.